At UN, Pakistan calls Israel's fierce actions against Palestinians in Gaza 'war crimes'

-UNITED NATIONS, Oct 13 (APP): Pakistan Friday called “unacceptable” the collective punishment of Gaza’s entire Palestinian population by Israeli Occupation forces, saying it amounts to “war crimes and crimes against humanity.”
+UNITED NATIONS, Oct 14 (APP):: Pakistan has called “unacceptable” the collective punishment of Gaza’s entire Palestinian population by Israeli Occupation forces, saying it amounts to “war crimes and crimes against humanity.”

 “Major crimes against humanity are being committed even as we speak, in Palestine, in Occupied Jammu and Kashmir and in other situations of oppression, occupation and violence,” Pakistani delegate Rabia Ijaz told the General Assembly’s Sixth (legal) Committee).